 I was always a curious child, full of questions, taking in information especially from the adult world that I didn’t always comprehend.
 I did love to be read to and had watched lots of Westerns on TV.
 One part of the Westerns I was in love with were the horses.
 That’s a story for another time.
 But there was something that puzzled me at the precocious age of almost 6.
 What happened when the bad guys were hung?
 What did it feel like?

 My curiosity almost did to me what it did to the proverbial curious cat.
 I decided to see what it felt like to be hung.
 But my understanding of what a hanging entailed was limited, given the sparse information on television about what happened during and after a hanging.
 Censorship of entertainment was different on such things at that time.
-Now you see dead bodies hanging from a limb on television you don’t think twice about it.
+Now you see dead bodies hanging from a limb on historical shows, and you know what happens basically.

 While actually implementing my plan, there was one major, nearly fatal glitch.
 I didn’t know that clothes line stretched!
 I couldn’t get my foot to reach the saving swing!!
 I still remember reaching desperately with my foot to get out of this scary situation.

-Thankfully sister, Dawn although young (about 4 years old), saw me and knew I was in trouble!
+Thankfully sister, although young (about 4 years old), saw me and knew I was in trouble!
 She ran inside and called down to Moma from the top of the stairs.
-Moma was about to start the washing machine where she would not have heard Sister’s call for help.
+Moma was about to start the washing machine which would have made it impossible for Mother to hear Sister’s call for help.
 But Sister’s timing was perfect!

 Moma came running up the steps.
 After lifting my weight off of the clothesline she still couldn’t loosen the knot which had tightened while my weight was suspended on it.
 She sat me down on something and ran to get a knife to cut the clothesline off of me!